Ambisinisterr/NFI-PM-Dashboard/README.md

 Create a dashboard which will concisely display the following information

-1) Only display Dry Van Trailers, Company Tractors and Owner Operator Tractors assigned to Profit Center 117
+1) Dry Van Trailers, Company Tractors and Owner Operator Tractors assigned to Profit Center 117
-2) Only display Rollerbed Equipment for Profit Centers 117 and 854 as rollerbed responsibility is shared between both profit centers.
+2) Rollerbed Equipment for Profit Centers 117 and 854 as rollerbed responsibility is shared between both profit centers.
 3) Sort all equipment based on due percentage in decending order
-4) Display a count of each asset type due for PM
+4) A count of each asset type due for PM
-5) Current locations and notes on steps taken to inspect trailers
+5) Current trailer locations and user notes on steps taken to inspect trailers

 Equipment becomes due and is inspected daily.
 As such the list needs to be dynamic by expanding and contracting without user intervention.